w3c/aria-practices/widget-states.md

 ### `aria-selected`

-The `aria-selected` attribute indicates whether the element is selected.
+The `aria-selected` attribute indicates whether the element is chosen for futher operation.
 Some widgets or parts of widgets can be selected.
 A widget might allow only a single selection, or can allow multiple items to be selected.